zerkotin/extjs-intro/extjs-stores.md

 Stores are used for data storage, it can be stored on the Client or Server side

 ## A simple store
-The store is a very complex Object, lets break it down to the necesities
+The store is a very complex Object, lets break it down to the necessities
 1. Local Store
 2. Remote Store